 Blower Door Test

 We are happily in an age where homeowners are looking for greater energy efficiency in a home and a Blower Door Test is a great place to start.
 A blower door is a machine used to measure how airtight a building is between building sections (living space, attic, crawl space, garage, etc.) or ducting to help physically locate air leakage sites.
-After correcting one of the largest energy breaches with our product in an attic or crawl space, we encourage our customers to have an independent company conduct a Blower Door Test to determine how they want to address other leakage sites in their home.
+After correcting one of the largest energy breaches with our product in an attic or crawl space, we encourage our customers to have an independent company conduct a Blower Door Test to determine how they want to address other leakage sites in their home, such as door and windows treatments.
 So there is no conflict of interest, Foam Tech Professionals does not conduct this test; however, we can recommend some independent energy audit companies to assist our customers.